imsamroy/quiz-application/README.md

 Just a simple CLI MCQ Quiz application made using C++.

 This CLI application even allows you to add your own set of questions via the attached JSON file in a particular order.
-(Instructions are provided below on how to do it)
+(Instructions are provided below on how to do it- https://github.com/imsamroy/quiz-application#how-to-add-your-own-questions-through-the-json-file)

 # Running on GNU/Linux distributions